Four internet technologies are available in Lorida.

 While there are exceptions, fiber internet tends to offer the best performance, followed by cable, then DSL.
 Fixed wireless internet uses cellular technology to deliver internet to buildings.
 Performance varies substantially between locations and providers.

 Historically, satellite internet has had lackluster performance and high latency.
 Next-generation satellite internet from providers like Starlink and Project Kuiper will bring big changes.
 These providers will use constellations of thousands of satellites that are closer to earth than satellites used by old-school satellite internet providers.
-I expect Starlink service will be available in nearly all of the United States soon, but I don't have up-to-date information about availability in Lorida.
+An early version of Starlink is being offered in parts of the US.
+Check Starlink's website for up-to-date information on availability in Lorida.

 Availability Estimates In Lorida